jm27/Bamazon/README.md

 [BAMAZON-APP GITHUB LINK](https://github.com/jm27/Bamazon "BAMAZON's REPO Homepage")
 ======

-Make sure you save and require the MySQL and Inquirer npm packages your app will need them for data input and storage.

 # Instructions

 First in order to run the app you must be sure that you have installed the node modules that are needed to run the app.